Senior Consultant, NOREF (Norwegian Centre for Conflict Resolution)

-Graeme Smith, RSJ '01, is a consultant at UNDP.
-When this interview was done, he was a Consultant at the International Crisis Group.
+Graeme Smith, RSJ '01, is a Senior Consultant at NOREF (Norwegian Centre for Conflict Resolution).
+When this interview was conducted, he was a Consultant at the International Crisis Group.
 He is also the author of "The Dogs Are Eating Them Now: Our War in Afghanistan."

 How has your experience at Ryerson benefited your career?

 The most valuable thing was getting to hang out at the Eyeopener.
 A lot of my friends at the paper are still my friends.
 Some of them are Headliners, like Kenny Yum.